Last Updated on August 19, 2023

-More virtual program and events can be found here.
+More virtual programs and events can be found here.

 Ready to Visit the NC Museum of Natural Sciences?

-Based on all it offers, we don’t think that will change any time soon.
-We consider it one of the best things to do with kids in Raleigh and the fact that it’s a free attraction is why we’ll keep coming back to this amazing science museum.
+Based on all it offers, we don’t think that will change soon.
+We consider it one of the best things to do with kids in Raleigh, and the fact that it’s a free attraction is why we’ll keep returning to this amazing science museum.

 Have you ever visited the NC Museum of Natural Sciences?
 We’d love to know what you thought of it.
 Let us know in the comments or by email.